fernando-mc/serverless-finch/README.md

     errorDocument: error.html # (Optional) The name of your error document inside your distributionFolder.
 Defaults to error.html
     objectMetadata: # (Optional) S3 object metadata (HTTP headers) for hosted files
       ALL_OBJECTS: # (Optional) List of headers to set for all files in bucket
-        - name: Content-Language # HTTP header name
+        - headerName: Content-Language # HTTP header name (e.g. 'Content-Language')
-          value: en-US # header value
-      specific-directory/: # List of headers to set for files in specific-directory (path relative to distributionFolder).
+          headerValue: en-US # HTTP Header value (e.g. 'en-US') specific-directory/: # List of headers to set for files in the directory 'specific-directory' (path relative to distributionFolder).
 Overrides ALL_OBJECTS headers
-        - name: Cache-Control
+        - headerName: Cache-Control
-          value: max-age=10000
+          headerValue: max-age=10000
-      specific-file.html: # List of headers to set for specific-file (path relative to distributionFolder).
-Overrides ALL_OBJECTS and folder headers
+      specific-file.extension: # List of headers to set for the file 'specific-file.extenstion' (path relative to distributionFolder).
+Overrides ALL_OBJECTS and directory-level headers
-        - name: Cache-Control
+        - headerName: Cache-Control
-          value: no-cache
+          headerValue: no-cache

 ```